|NYC Resources||311||Office of the Mayor|

 Street "excavation", "opening", and "cut" are often used interchangeably.
 Street Opening Permits are required for such excavation work.

-The NYC Street Works Manual marks the beginning of new policies governing work on city streets, and clearly presents procedures for notice, approval and execution of such work.
-These new policies and the Manual's presentation of permit procedures are designed to deliver higher quality street surfaces, fewer transportation capacity reductions and a more efficient construction environment to the people and businesses of New York City.
+The NYC Street Works Manual describes policies governing work on city streets, and presents procedures for notice, approval and execution of such work.
+These policies and the Manual's presentation of permit procedures are designed to deliver higher quality street surfaces, fewer transportation capacity reductions and a more efficient construction environment to the people and businesses of New York City.

 There are nearly 6,000 miles of streets in New York City.
 City streets facilitate the movement of pedestrians, transit riders, motorists and cyclists as well as the delivery of goods and services throughout the city.
 Under the surface, the same streets support the city's water, sewer, power and telecommunications infrastructure, as well as its subway tunnels and building vaults.
 The streets themselves also serve as public spaces, fostering social, economic and recreational activities.